YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/errors/error_illegal_state.rst

 YCPPIllegalStateError
 =====================

-.. cpp:namespace:: ydk

-.. cpp:class:: YCPPIllegalStateError : public YCPPError
+.. cpp:class:: ydk::YCPPIllegalStateError : public YCPPError

     Thrown when an operation/service is invoked on an object that is not in the right state.
 Use the ``msg`` for the error.